How To Relieve Engorgement & Encourage Milk Let-down

 5. Use a haakaa to help encourage milk out

-6. Microwave a wet washcloth for 10-15 seconds and place around your breasts
+6. Microwave a wet washcloth for 10-15 seconds and place it on you

 8. Use a breast pump for a short period of time if given permission from your healthcare provider